-If the deceased did not leave a Will, the estate would be referred to as ‘intestate’.
+If the deceased did not leave a Will, the estate would be referred to as ‘intestate’, or Intestate Estate.
 An executor will have to obtain an insurance policy known as a Bond of Caution before applying for Confirmation.
 A Bond of Caution is insurance against an executor applying for Confirmation when they are not entitled to do so and also failing to distribute the estate according to law.
 In the case that the deceased left a ‘large estate’ but no Will, there is an additional step to the process above and that is that the appropriate person must apply to the Sheriff Court to be appointed executor.

 "After having three times unsuccessfully submitted documents to the Sheriff court for confirmation and the court being unable to give advice due to the value of the estate, I had phoned a number solicitors looking for a fixed price to carry out the work but was only being given hourly rates it was then that I found the details for Wilson Fish online and contacted them.
 The process was done very fast and was sorted out quickly.
 Thank you for your assistance."

 - Boilerdoctor Accounts, Scotland, January 2020